-Quick Answer
+Quick answer

-How to Think About the Redraw Ticket
+How to Use the Redraw Ticket

 It is a safety net, not the whole reroll